lm3nitro/Projects/Proxy/mitmproxy/mitmproxy.md

 I was able to install and configure mitmproxy to analyze web traffic.
 I gained hands-on experience in setting up proxy tools, configuring network settings, and understanding how traffic flows through a system.
 By intercepting and inspecting the traffic, I learned how queries are structured, saw the difference between plaintext and encrypted traffic, and identified potential security risks.
 This process also deepened my knowledge of SSL/TLS certificates, troubleshooting network issues, and spotting anomalies in traffic that could indicate an attack.

-Installing and configuring mitmproxy for traffic analysis is important because it provides practical, hands-on experience with network traffic interception and manipulation, which is essential for understanding how communication protocols like HTTPS/DNS work and can be exploited.
+This also provided hands-on experience with network traffic interception and manipulation, which allowed me to better understand how communication protocols like HTTPS/DNS work and can be exploited.
 This process helped me see firsthand how attackers might intercept or manipulate traffic, enhancing my ability to secure the network.

 Possible use cases: